LorenzoZaccagnini/teen-support-platform/README.md

 * Never blame the victim

 ## Privacy
-* We guarantee the anonymity of our users, to register we only ask for the age range and an email
+* We guarantee the anonymity of our users, in order to signup we only ask for the age range and an email

 ## Roles
 * Developers, build and manage the online platform